Doctor Who missing episodes: Colour recovery

 In 2007, BBC archive specialist James Insell established the Colour Recovery Working Group, an online project to find new ways of restoring black-and-white telerecordings to colour.
 In 2008, Reverse Standards Conversion inventor Richard Russell developed a technique involving the use of chroma dots embedded in the black-and-white signal to recreate the missing colour.
 This technique was initially used as part of the recolouring process on episode 3 of Planet of the Daleks; the chroma dot process was used alongside a computer-based colourisation process to match together the differing qualities of colour recovery.
 The process was then used on an entire episode of Dad's Army, showing that it was possible to use it on entire recordings.

 Subsequently, chroma dots were used to restore the colour to Episodes 2–4, 6, and 7 of The Ambassadors of Death and episodes 2–6 of The Mind of Evil.
 Episode 1 of Invasion of the Dinosaurs presented a unique challenge, in that the chroma dots only contained red and green colour filter information, requiring that the blue filter to be added manually.
 Given the rough result, the DVD includes the black-and-white version as the default viewing option, with the reconstructed colour version as an extra.

 Episode 1 of The Mind of Evil contains no colour information.
 In principle, BBC engineers were supposed to filter out the chroma dots upon telerecording, to create a cleaner picture.
 In most cases they failed to do so properly, allowing the colour recovery process to work.
 For this one episode, the filter had been correctly applied – so there was no colour to recover.
-To complete the serial for DVD, the episode was manually colourised by Stuart Humphryes and Peter Crocker – thereby returning the final Pertwee episode to its original colour presentation.
+To complete the serial for DVD, the episode was manually colourised by Stuart Humphryes and Peter Crocker – thereby returning the final Pertwee episode to a colour presentation.